You are now the proud adoptive parent of a brand new,

 Resist attempts by your cat to go outdoors.
 If your cat hasn’t established an outdoor territory, he or she is less likely to be interested in going outside.
 If they are spayed and or neutered before puberty (between five and seven months) then they will not really be interested in going outdoors.
 Accessories such as window perches can ease the transition.
 If you play with your cat and supply lots of attention, your cat should have all he or she needs indoors.

-Trimming NAILS: We also use regular nail cutters to cut their nails when they get long.
+We also use regular nail cutters to cut their nails when they get long.
 It may seem daunting at first, but it is very easy.
 Place the nail trimmers uner their nail, and pull gently away from them until it catches on their nail.
 Then tilt the cutters up and away from them so that you avoid any pink part of their nail, and then clip the top of the nail off.
+DIRECTIONS IN SLIDESHOW BELOW:

 MAKE SURE YOUR HOME IS “KITTENPROOF”